dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 - Option 2: This option is incorrect.
 The raw number of toy dogs in his sample doesn't really tell us how much toy dogs are winning compared to the rest of the population.
 Looking back at our null hypothesis, we're trying to compare two proportions.

 - Option 3: This option is incorrect.
-The absolute difference of the sample proportion of toy dogs and 0.3 doesn't help us becuase the absolute difference won't tell us whether or not the sample proportion of toy dogs is lower than 0.3 or higher than 0.3.
+The absolute difference of the sample proportion of toy dogs and 0.3 doesn't help us because the absolute difference won't tell us whether or not the sample proportion of toy dogs is lower than 0.3 or higher than 0.3.

-- Option 4: This option is incorrect for the same reasoning as above, but also 0.5 isn't a relavent number anyways.
+- Option 4: This option is incorrect for the same reasoning as above, but also 0.5 isn't a relevant number anyways.

 - Option 5: This option is incorrect.
-Again, total variation distance won't help us tell whether or not the toy dogs have a disproportionately higher or lower winrate.
+Again, total variation distance won't help us tell whether or not the toy dogs have a disproportionately higher or lower win rate.

 <average>70</average>